Marsupilami (1993 TV series): Sebastian

+Shnookums and Meat

 Shnookums and Meat was a secondary segment on this show which would later spin-off into its own show.
 This segment involves a cat named Shnookums (voiced by Jason Marsden) and a dog named Meat (voiced by Frank Welker) who did not get along very well.
 Their owners are unseen stock characters only viewed from the neck down and named (appropriately enough) Husband & Wife (voiced by Steve Mackall and Tress MacNeille).
 Husband is always referring to their home as their "domicile" before the two leave their pets in charge while they are away.